drgeb/gargage/README.md

 I may add more over time.

-## What does it do?

-The playbook runs through a series of `roles`, each one installing a particular theme or software package.
-These can be found in the `roles` folder and are specified in the `playbook.yml` file.
-For example, the `python` role sets up my Python environment.

-Roles can be mixed and matched.
-Generally, they are independent of each other.
-The only one that needs to be there is the `base` role, since that provides tools that some of the other roles need.  `base` role should always be specified first.

 ## The general approach

 I prefer to install software from managed repositories, since those tend to get automatically updated.
 This is my order of preference: